 - Alleviate hip pain with this trick: Use a twin size 1.5-inch memory foam topper like this one on your side of the bed.
 We had a rather new, more firm mattress which is extremely comfortable when I’m not pregnant.
 But sleeping on my side night after night was killing my hips.
-Thanks to some leftover memory foam we had from our couch cushion reupholstery project, I discovered this pregnancy sleep solution which helped me sleep better in the third trimester.
+Some leftover memory foam from our couch cushion re-upholstery project ended up doing double-duty.
+This pregnancy sleep solution helped me sleep much better in the third trimester.
 (It did not have the stinky smell that most memory foams have initially.)

 Next, there are a couple of items to keep within reach on your nightstand to get a better night’s sleep in the third trimester:

 - A humidifier will help ease congestion.
 If you don’t have a humidifier, you’ll definitely want to get one.
 A humidifier like this one will come in handy the first night your baby catches a cold and has a stuffy nose!
 But in the meantime, it will also help mama sleep better.
 As a bonus, most humidifiers are covered by Healthcare Reimbursement Accounts, so check to see if yours will be reimbursable.

 - No more mouth breathing with these Nose Strips.
 I do not know how these Breathe Right Strips work the way they do, but I promise you there is a noticeable difference between when you use them and when you don’t.
 Toward the end of my pregnancy, I was incredibly stuffy.
 I would snore like crazy and my mouth was like cotton from sleeping with my mouth open.
 Then I discovered these strips and I refused to sleep without them from that night on.
 They even have strips that are lavender scented.

 Another article you’ll love: 20+ Baby Products Your Registry Needs